dice-group/KBQA-PG/KBQA/appB/transformer_architectures/kb/README.md

 batcher = KnowBertBatchifier(knowbert_model_path)
 ```

-For instantiating the full sequence-to-sequence model use the init function from run.py.
+For instantiating the full sequence-to-sequence model use the `init` function from `run.py`.
 The `args` are defined in `namespace.py` and for instantiation
 the following arguments may be changed:
 ```
 "load_model_checkpoint": "Yes"/"No"